IHE/RAD.IRA/input/pagecontent/rad-x10.md

 If the Manager initiated the `syncerror` event (instead of receiving a `syncerror` event from a Sender), then it:
 - shall generate a new `event.id`
 - shall leave the code value in `issue[0].details.coding[2]` (i.e. Subscriber's name) as empty

+If the Manager initiated the `syncerror` event because it detected a websocket connection issue with the Receiver, then the Manager shall unsubscribe the Receiver and drop the websocket connection.

+> Note: In this case, the Manager shall only send `syncerror` event to the affected Receiver and not broadcast the event to other Receivers that subscribed to `syncerror` event.

 ##### 2:3.X10.4.3.3 Expected Actions